ChrstphrHll/npc_gen/students/Allisa Iahalae.md

   int: 16
   str: 8
   wis: 8
-track: Protection
-trait: I eat like a pig and have bad manners.
-trait1: Considerate
-trait2: Delicate
 year: 1
+guild: Elkenval
+partyID: 2
 ---
 # Allisa Iahalae
 ---
 ### Description
 - 1st year Half-Elf Sorcerer in Elkenval
-- straight blonde hair that's put back in a long pony tail, Gray eyes, and Tan skin
+- straight blonde hair that's put back in a long pony tail, Blue eyes, and Tan skin
 - Is Considerate and Delicate, and has Patience as their ideal

 ### Organizations